Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 > Switching trains is not hard ffs.

-Hahaha, fuck off.
+Hahaha, frick off.
 Even going within a single small country like Germany can get you 4+ switches.
 And then you have to pray that they all have connections at the correct time.
 I was tired of this bullshit the second time I had to wait an hour at a random train station in the middle of nowhere because the train I was on got to the station 10 minutes late.

 > You have to get out of your car every time you fuel up.